ofekbarshalom/Python/Telegram_Bot/README.md

 # Ofek's Telegram Bot

-This is a simple Telegram bot built using the `python-telegram-bot` library.
+This is a Telegram bot built using the `python-telegram-bot` library.
 The bot can respond to text messages and handle simple commands like `/start`, `/help`, and a custom command.

 ## Features